creshal/telemachus-glass-cockpit/README.md

 <img src='http://i.imgur.com/o5FOWdd.png'/>

-A navball (may also work as muffin).
+`navball.html` is a navball (may also work as muffin).
 Uses a texture made by [WhiteOwl](http://forum.kerbalspaceprogram.com/threads/69540-Making-high-contrast-nav-ball!?p=1096713&viewfull=1#post1096713), as I'm probably not able to redistribute KSP's own.
 Also it looks decent.
 The texture (`navball.png`) can be replaced by any you can find in the linked